Billawan12/TRIVIA-QUIZ-GAME/README.md

 	3. Open the TRIVIAQUIZ.html file in your browser to start the game.

  # Contibuting
- We’re working collaboratively on this project.
-Each team member works on their assigned branch and submits pull requests for code review before merging into the main branch.
+ We’re working collaboratively on this Assignment.
+Each team member works on their assigned branch and submits into the main branch.